ignatevps/micropost/README.md

-# Ruby on Rails Tutorial sample application
+# Ruby on Rails Microposts application

+Micropost is a web app that allows users to post and interact with short messages.

 ## Getting started